-These pumpkin spice pancakes are high in protein, gluten free, and are the perfect freezer meal that you can enjoy for a healthy easy breakfast any day of the week!
+This pumpkin spice pancakes recipe is high in protein, gluten free, and are the perfect freezer meal that you can enjoy for a healthy easy breakfast any day of the week!

 We all know those hectic mornings where its a STRUGGLE to get a healthy breakfast in (#momlife).
 While a quick croissant from the drive-thu window may be necessary some days, I think we can all agree that taking the extra few minutes to meal prep a nourishing breakfast to have on hand for the week makes life that much easier!

-Thats where these pumpkin spice pancakes come into play.
+That’s where this pumpkin spice pancakes recipe come into play.
 These pancakes are a great recipe to make-ahead and freeze so that a healthy and tasty breakfast is always within reach on those busy mornings.

 Table of contents

 Why This Recipe Works

-Not only will these pumpkin spice pancakes help you save a little cash during the week, but they are also packed with protein which will help to keep you fuelled until lunch.
+Not only will this pumpkin spice pancakes recipe help you save a little cash during the week, but they are also packed with protein which will help to keep you fuelled until lunch.
 They are also gluten free and have all the delicious festive flavours of pumpkin spice latte season, making them the perfect breakfast recipe to enjoy during the fall months.
 So no matter how crazy life can get some days, these pumpkin spice pancakes have your back.

 Cottage Cheese – to make these pancakes high in protein, I like to use my secret weapon – cottage cheese.
 While you can totally add in protein powder if thats your go-to, I love using cottage cheese because not only does it add in a hefty dose of protein (about 28grams per 1 cup!) it will also enhance both the flavour and texture of these pancakes.